mutty320/Email-analysis-with-openAI/README.md

 - **Sentiment**
 - **Sender Awaiting Response**

-Each list item is presented with a bullet point and surrounded by ** for bold formatting.
-This structure will render the list on separate lines when viewed in a Markdown viewer or rendered in a Markdown-compatible environment.

 ## Project Overview
 The project's goal is to process email text input and produce analysis in the three specified categories.
 By leveraging OpenAI's text-davinci-003 model, it aims to provide detailed insights into the text data.